saicone/docs/docs/rtag/feature/stream.md

 :::info

-The default ItemTagStream instance it's **only compatible** with Bukkit, if your server uses Forge it is suggested to use your own instance with Forge compatibility.
+The default ItemTagStream instance it's **only compatible** with Bukkit items, if your server uses Forge it is suggested to use your own instance with Forge compatibility.

 :::